-Students and applicants could disclose their disability at various points throughout their contact with Notting Hill Academy of Music staff.
-This could be at the application stage, at interview or audition, when they are made an offer or when they are fully enrolled on a course.
+Students and applicants could disclose their disability at various points throughout their contact with NHAM staff.
+This could be at the application stage, at interview, when they are made an offer or when they are fully enrolled on a course.
 The disclosure can be verbal or written.
-Disclosure to any member of staff at the Academy could mean that the Academy as a whole could be deemed to know that the applicant or student is disabled unless the applicant/student has asked for this information to be kept confidential.
+Disclosure to any member of staff at the Academy could mean that the Academy as a whole could be deemed to know that the applicant or student is disabled to ensure that the correct support is offered throughout NHAM's provision unless the applicant/student has asked for this information to be kept confidential.
 At the point of disclosure, whether this is disclosed to a member of academic staff, administrative staff or first aider, the applicant or student will be asked to complete a Disability Disclosure Form (Appendix 2).